Nighty Night

 Nighty Night is a BBC black comedy television sitcom starring Julia Davis.
 It was first broadcast on 6 January 2004 on BBC Three.

 Notorious for its dark humour, the show follows narcissistic sociopath Jill Tyrell (Julia Davis) alongside her moronic personal assistant Linda (Ruth Jones).
 Jill learns that her husband Terry (Kevin Eldon) has cancer.
-She uses this to manipulate new neighbour Cathy Cole (Rebecca Front), who suffers from MS, and her husband Don (Angus Deayton), a doctor and the man with whom Jill becomes increasingly obsessed.
+She uses this to manipulate new neighbour Cathy Cole (Rebecca Front), who suffers from multiple sclerosis, and her husband Don (Angus Deayton), a doctor and the man with whom Jill becomes increasingly obsessed.

 Production

 The theme tune used in the beginning of both series and during the closing credits for the first is an excerpt from the Spaghetti Western My Name Is Nobody, composed by the Italian film composer Ennio Morricone.
+Parts of the show were filmed in the Surrey town of Dorking and the village of Cobham, the latter includes the cul-de-sac where Jill and the Coles live.